CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

 As many teachers of game theory can attest to, for beginning students it is often not so clear that a strategy is really a function

+[^liftStoch]:
+Note that the `liftStochastic` could be used to implement the `natureDraw` function by consider a constant stochastic process.
+Still, we think models are more transparent and easier to read if we distinguish between these two operations.

 # Appendix

 ## Alternative syntax